dexie/dexie-website/docs/Syncable/Dexie.Syncable.ISyncProtocol.md

 The given continuation object tells the framework how to continue syncing.
 Possible values are:
  * `{ again: milliseconds }` - tells the framework to call sync() again in given milliseconds.
- * `{ react: onLocalChanges, disconnect: disconnectFunction }` - tells the framework that you will continue listening on both client- and server changes simultanously.
+ * `{ react: onLocalChanges, disconnect: disconnectFunction }` - tells the framework that you will continue listening on both client- and server changes simultaneously.
 When you get changes from server, you will once again call applyRemoteChanges() and when client changes arrive, you will get notified in your 'react' function: function (changes, baseRevision, partial, onChangesAccepted).
 When the framework want to close down your provider, it will call your provided disconnect function.
 Note that the disconnect function is only required when using the 'react' pattern.
 This is because the 'again' pattern is always initiated by the framework.

 Note that onSuccess() must only be called once.
 If continuing using the 'react' pattern, you will no more call onSuccess().
 (If using the 'again' pattern, the next call will be to sync() again and thus the same implementation as initial sync and therefore you must call onSuccess() again).